MeigaHub MeigaHub

 Example: A RAG system that can handle 1000 queries per second is more scalable than one that can handle only 100 queries per second.

-Implementing a Measurable Framework for Evaluating RAG and AI Agents
+Implementation of a Measurable Framework for Evaluating RAG and AI Agents

 Step 1: Define Objectives